CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/production.md

 **Enable Substitutes Items in Pick Order** – the option allows use in Pick Order.
 The option can be deactivated when not needed.

-**Block creation of new Pick Orders** - block adding items from different Manufatruing Orders - removes button from the Add tooltip.
+**Block creation of new Pick Orders** - block adding items from different Manufacturing Orders - removes button from the Add tooltip.
     <details>
     <summary>Click here to expand</summary>
     <div>